 Your business caters to different audience types who are dwelling in various lifecycle stages.
 As a result, the kind of content they expect can differ.
 If you blast the same email to your entire list, you risk sending emails to people that aren’t relevant, which can lead to an increase in unsubscribes.
 This is why you should segment your audience according to their preferences.

-There are various benefits associated with segmentation of email lists.
+There are various benefits associated with segmentation of email lists — Campaign Monitor reported an up to 760% increase in email revenue from segmented campaigns.

 So how can you get started with segmentation?
 Kick things off by choosing to segment your list based on demographics or audience behaviour.
 At the end of the day, you can find success by ensuring your segmentation strategy is in line with the needs, expectations, and desires of your audience.